 Bluetooth reliability is the second Mac-specific concern. macOS handles Bluetooth differently than Windows, and some keyboards that pair instantly and stay connected on Windows suffer from wake-from-sleep reconnection issues on Mac — the keyboard takes 5-10 seconds to reconnect every time the Mac wakes, which gets old fast.
 Keyboards built with macOS Bluetooth behavior in mind connect in under 2 seconds from sleep consistently.

 The counterintuitive point: the most Mac-compatible wireless mechanical keyboards are not made by Apple.
-Keychron, Nuphy, and Lofree have invested specifically in Mac layout and macOS Bluetooth optimization in ways that third-party Windows-focused brands haven’t.
-For context on how a mechanical keyboard fits into a complete Mac desk setup, see our full guide on the best home office setup under $1000 — peripheral choices interact more than most people expect.
+Keychron, Nuphy, and Logitech have invested specifically in Mac layout and macOS Bluetooth optimization in ways that Windows-focused brands haven’t.
+For context on switch types and what works best for different typing styles, see our guide on how to choose a mechanical keyboard switch — the Mac layout question and the switch question are separate decisions worth making independently.

 What Makes a Wireless Mechanical Keyboard Work Well With Mac